 ‘I believe my academic nurturing would never have been the same without the company of my self-driven, intelligent and talented peers,’ said Venus, who treated her encounters with her schoolmates a blessing, ‘Many of my schoolmates take their initiatives in channeling knowledge into practice.
 The exchanges with them, such as the discussions and debates, have been enlightening to me, in both clarifying and reaffirming my thoughts and beliefs.’

 Giving students an ideal nurturing ground has always been the ultimate goal of the Department, so they spare no effort in providing various kinds of experience to students.
 Every year, over 20 students are engaged in exchange programmes around the globe.
 The Department is also in collaboration with Warwick University in the UK, a prestigious university respected for its world-leading political science programmes, in offering short-term overseas courses for the students.
 In addition, the Star Project, with ‘integrating knowledge with experience’ as its aim, is very popular among the students.
-To the Department’s belief, the mentorship, internship, workshops and site visits organized in the Project are beneficial to students’ all-rounded development.
+The mentorships, internships, workshops and site visits organized by the Project are beneficial to students’ all-rounded development.

-13% of the graduates in 2015 had pursed further studies.
-Venus was not yet sure what she would do, but one thing is certain of: ‘Upon graduation, I shall continue the pursuit of independent and critical thinking.
+About 13% of the graduates in 2015 had pursued further studies.
+Venus was not yet sure what she would do, but one thing is certain: ‘Upon graduation, I shall continue the pursuit of independent and critical thinking.
 Those cognitive abilities would be of great help in whatever profession I aspire to be in.
 I believe my generation should repay society with our services, dedication and contributions.’

 Prof. Lo encouraged students who are keen on the pursuit of knowledge in political science and public administration, and who are interested in current affairs and international issues to apply to the Department of Government and Public Administration.
 A number of admission scholarships of HK$10,000 each, will be offered to those with outstanding academic performance.